nwjs/node/doc/api/http.md

 and [`'response'`][] event respectively.
 It may be used to access response status, headers and data.

-Different from it's `socket` value which is a subclass of {stream.Duplex}, the `IncomingMessage` itself extends {stream.Readable} and is created separately to parse and emit the incoming HTTP headers and payload, as the underlying socket may be reused multiple times in case of keep-alive.
+Different from its `socket` value which is a subclass of {stream.Duplex}, the `IncomingMessage` itself extends {stream.Readable} and is created separately to parse and emit the incoming HTTP headers and payload, as the underlying socket may be reused multiple times in case of keep-alive.